 Given the overall picture for NextEra and given the current market environment, the stock looks like a possible safe haven.

-On September 11, 2025, the Stochastic Oscillator for NEE moved out of oversold territory and this could be a bullish sign for the stock.
-Traders may want to buy the stock or buy call options.
-Tickeron's A.I.dvisor looked at 56 instances where the indicator left the oversold zone.
-In of the 56 cases the stock moved higher in the following days.
-This puts the odds of a move higher at over .
+The RSI Indicator for NEE moved out of oversold territory on June 02, 2026.
+This could be a sign that the stock is shifting from a downward trend to an upward trend.
+Traders may want to buy the stock or call options.
+The A.I.dvisor looked at 30 similar instances when the indicator left oversold territory.
+In of the 30 cases the stock moved higher.
+This puts the odds of a move higher at .

 Following a 3-day decline, the stock is projected to fall further.
 Considering past instances where NEE declined for three days, the price rose further in of 62 cases within the following month.
 The odds of a continued downward trend are .